-It is useful to install the -debuginfo package for the respective application you want to profile.
-If you want to profile the kernel, you need the debuginfo package as well.
+It is useful to install the \-debuginfo package for the respective application you want to profile.
+To profile the kernel, you need the debuginfo package as well.

-89 Conceptual overview openSUSE Leap 15.4
+89 Conceptual overview openSUSE Leap 15.6

 7.3 Available OProfile utilities

 OProfile contains several utilities to handle the profiling process and its profiled data.
 The following list is a short summary of programs used in this chapter: